-Running Postgres
+Running PostgreSQL

 Kwil is built on PostgreSQL, and requires an external PostgreSQL host running and configured for kwild. kwild currently requires PostgreSQL 16, from at least v16.1.
-Future major versions will require an update to Kwil.
+Future major

 Quickstart PostgreSQL